Estate Planning - Wills, Powers of Attorney & Guardianship

 Enduring Power of Guardianship or Advanced Care Directive

 If in the future you are not mentally able to make personal or lifestyle decisions in relation to your health, safety or welfare, who will decide your accommodation or what medical treatment you have?

 You should consider having an Advanced care Directive drawn up while having your Will prepared.
-This document gives you security that you have chosen people to look after your affairs.
+This document gives you security in the knowledge that you have chosen people to look after your affairs.

 An Advanced Care Directive gives you the right to have your medical treatment, accommodation, holidays and relationship wishes documented, in case you lose the mental capacity to make such decisions.
-The Substitute Decision-Maker legally named in your Advanced Care Directive, will make decisions about your health and welfare respecting your wishes (where this can be determined), rather than impose their own views and values.
+The Substitute Decision-Maker legally named in your Advanced Care Directive, will make decisions about your health and welfare in accordance with your wishes (where this can be determined), rather than impose their own views and values.